Envirometrix/PredictiveSoilMapping/main.md

 validation studies.
 Unfortunately, much evaluation of soil maps in the world is still done using subjective *‘look-good’* assessments and the inherent uncertainty of the product is often underreported.
-In this book, we promote objective assessment of the mapping accuracy, i.e. based on statistical testing using ground truth data.
+In this book, we promote objective assessment of mapping accuracy, i.e. based on statistical testing using ground truth data.

 *Mapping accuracy* can be defined as the difference between an estimated